All Episodes

 You know how often she was there?

-You are part of all of this.
+You were part of all of this.

-Yeah, it's I mean, I think the hardest part for all of us right now is just, you know, no control.
+Yeah, I mean, I think the hardest part for all of us right now is just, you know, no control.

 And that doesn't help anybody who's trying to save themselves from what is actually happening on the ground.

-I mean, we've got little kids and women, and if you look at the people that are being evacuated, it's not the little kids and women, it's not the American citizens, it's not the civilians.
+And if you look at the people that are being evacuated, it's not the little kids and women.

 I don't know what they're doing.

-I I you know, we'll get to the point.
+We'll get to the point.

-I know people have wanted me to say that they all have to go, they all have to be fired.
+I know people have wanted me to say that they all have to go.

 They do.